 When some of us exhale, when we let down our guards, we can drift into obsession with our difficult personal histories and our apprehension about what lies ahead.
 That dulls our wits.
 That drains the energy we need to battle the circumstances that interfere with our foundation of strength and balance.

-Our more likely struggle is to generate a pattern that works today – to find a flat stone to stand on, perhaps giving us enough stability to be innovative without losing our balance, to be creative without generating utter chaos.
+Our more likely struggle is to generate a pattern that works today – to find a flat stone to stand on, perhaps giving us enough stability to be innovative without losing our balance, or to learn how to balance better on the rounded stones — to be creative without generating utter chaos.

 This mastery is the foundation from which we can reach for more.